 - With severe physical or psychological issues.

 At LGA, we realize that boarding schools can be expensive, and we do our best to be as affordable as possible.
 Compared to other therapeutic boarding schools, we are many times more affordable, and we can also help provide some options:

 Lakeland Girls Academy is a 501(c)3 charitable organization and can provide a tax-deductible receipt for family members, friends, or companies that would like to make a contribution to our scholarship fund.
 We would be happy to talk with you about this possibility if you have someone that would like to help in this way.

 Church or Civic Organization

-Sometimes the church or civic organization that a parent belongs to will assist with treatment costs.
-Discussing your situation with the Pastor of your church or President of your group may lead to financial assistance.
+Sometimes the church or civic organization that a parent belongs to will assist with tuition costs.
+Discussing your situation with the pastor of your church or president of your group may lead to financial aid.

 Lakeland Girls has partnered with Prosper as a potential lender.
 Working with a national network of specialized lenders, their loan consultants will help you find the most suitable financing option while maintaining the highest levels of confidentiality.
 Please contact them for more information.